 Goal: To determine if the mechanism by which LA in secondary progressive MS is mediated through regeneration of the powerful antioxidant glutathione.

-Background: Understanding the mechanisms of action of medications is important on the pathway to obtaining FDA approval in order to anticipate both their potential benefits and risks.
-LA resulted in reduced brain atrophy in the pilot trial involving people with secondary progressive MS. LA is known to have multiple biological actions from laboratory studies, and it’s not clear which actions were responsible for the apparent benefits seen in the pilot trial.
-Oxidative stress is considered to be a key driver of the neurodegeneration seen in progressive forms of MS. Glutathione is a powerful antioxidant found in animal cells capable of reducing oxidative stress, regulating iron metabolism, repair and synthesis of DNA and proteins, and determination of cell death.
+Background: LA is known to have multiple biological actions from laboratory studies, and it’s not clear which actions were responsible for the apparent benefits seen in the pilot trial that resulted in reduced brain atrophy in MS. Oxidative stress is considered to be a key driver of the neurodegeneration seen in progressive forms of MS. Glutathione is a powerful antioxidant found in animal cells capable of reducing oxidative stress, regulating iron metabolism, repair and synthesis of DNA and proteins, and determination of cell death.
 Glutathione exists in a reduced form (GSH) that can serve its beneficial effects and an oxidized form (GSSH) that itself can cause oxidative damage.
-Regenerating the reduced state (beneficial) of glutathione is a known action of LA and may be a mechanism by which it resulted in less brain atrophy (i.e. by less cell death) in the pilot trial.
-To determine the effects of LA on glutathione, we will test levels and ratios of reduced (GSH) to oxidized (GSSH) glutathione in blood stored from the pilot trial among participants prior to and after taking LA.
+Regenerating the reduced (beneficial) state of glutathione is a known action of LA and may be a mechanism by which it resulted in less brain atrophy (presumably by less cell death) in the pilot trial.
+To determine the effects of LA on glutathione, we will test ratios of reduced (GSH) to oxidized (GSSH) glutathione in serum stored from the pilot trial among participants prior to and after taking LA.
+We will then determine if the magnitude of change in the glutathione ratio, if found, correlates with the magnitude of effect on whole brain atrophy.

-Study Aim 1: To quantify levels of GSH and GSSH and ratios of GSH:GSSH in stored blood from participants in the pilot trial prior to starting LA and after 3 and 12 months taking LA.
+Study Aim 1: To quantify levels of GSH and GSSH and ratios of GSH:GSSH in stored blood from participants in the pilot trial prior to starting LA and after 3 and 12, and 24 months taking LA.
 Hypothesis: Levels and/or ratios favoring reduced glutathione will be increased in stored blood after taking LA.

-Study Aim 2: To determine if the magnitude of changes seen in Aim 1 correlate with peak blood levels found during prior pharmacokinetic testing.
-Hypothesis: We expect a greater magnitude of change favoring reduced glutathione among participants who achieved high peak blood levels of LA.
+Study Aim 2: To determine if the magnitude of glutathione ratio changes at month 12 or 24, if found in Aim 1, correlate with the magnitude of whole brain atrophy reduction found during the pilot study.
+Hypothesis: We expect a greater magnitude of change favoring reduced glutathione among participants who achieved greater reductions in whole brain atrophy.

-Study plan: Stored blood from participants in the LA pilot trial will be sent to Dr. Daniel Linesman, University of Denver, who is experienced at analyzing glutathione.
-The results of reduced glutathione levels and ratios prior to and after taking LA for 3 and 12 months will be analyzed for significant changes.
-Peak reduced glutathione levels and ratios at 12 months will be compared to peak blood levels of LA at 12 months determined in a previous study.
+Study plan: Stored serum from participants in the LA pilot trial will be sent to Dr. Daniel Linesman, University of Denver, who is experienced at analyzing glutathione.
+The results of reduced glutathione levels and ratios prior to and after taking LA for 3, 12, and 24 months will be analyzed for significant changes from baseline and between time-points.
+Glutathione ratio reductions at 12 and 24 months will be correlated with reductions in whole brain atrophy at month 24.

-Future directions: If glutathione in the blood is positively influenced by LA, I would then ask if changes in glutathione are also seen in the brain where we saw the reduction in brain atrophy.
-To do this, I would conduct a clinical trial during which people with progressive MS would get specialized MRI spectroscopy images of their brains before and after a period of taking LA to observe levels of glutathione.
-If changes in brain glutathione are found, we would conclude that regeneration of glutathione is an important mechanism of action of LA.
-In addition, we would be able to use glutathione MRI spectroscopy as a way to measure responses to LA during future clinical trials that might lead to FDA-approval as a therapy for progressive MS.
+Future directions: If glutathione rations in the blood are positively influenced by LA, we will determine if glutathione ratio changes are also found in the brain among those taking LA.
+To do this, I would conduct a clinical trial during which people with progressive MS would undergo specialized brain MRI spectroscopy before and after taking LA to observe levels and ratios of glutathione.
+If changes are found, we would conclude that regeneration of glutathione is an important mechanism of action of LA in progressive MS. In addition, we would be able to use glutathione MRI spectroscopy as a biomarker, a way to measure the effectiveness of LA.

 Timeline: 9 months-1 year